collective/collective.pushsetup/README.rst

 Setup
 -----
 Create local repostiory as proxy to destination repository.
-'Origin' remote repository

 Usage
 -----